IbcAlpha/IBC/userguide.md

 # **IBC USER GUIDE**

->IMPORTANT NOTES REGARDING TWS 974 and later versions
+>IMPORTANT NOTES REGARDING TWS 974 and Gateway 975 and later versions
 >
 >In TWS 974, IBKR have changed the way the autologoff function works within TWS.
 Starting with that version, when the time approaches the configured